 It’s not always easy to know what walks might be suitable for kids in Snowdonia.
-We think a the best family walks for kids will have plenty of interest and ideally end somewhere they can be fed as bribery can be quite an incentive for tired little legs.
-Of course, these walks will have obstacles on the way such as rocky sections, and you’ll need to be ready for this!
+We think all the best family walks for kids will have plenty of interest and ideally end somewhere they can be fed as bribery can be quite an incentive for tired little legs.
+Of course, these easier walks will have obstacles on the way such as rocky sections, and you’ll need to be ready for this!
 These are NOT pushchair or necessarily easy walks in Snowdonia!
 Only the first two are really easy underfoot, with the rest of the walks being proper wild walks as well as a smattering of mountains!
 One or two sections will be off path as well, but only enough to make it exciting rather than difficult.

 You’ll know your kids – you’ll have to decide what they’re capable of.
 If they’re keen on the outdoors then there are plenty of younger kids out there who’ll think nothing of walking up Snowdon or Tryfan on a weekend.
 These are more on an introductory level.